-Bondholders would have a strong argument that distinct, investment-backed obligations were formed by the Statute, which contains the New York State Pledge providing that the State will not in any way take or permit any action that limits, alters or impairs the value of the Restructuring Property or, except as required by the adjustment mechanism described in Financing Order No. 6, reduce, alter or impair Charges until all principal, interest and redemption premium, if any, in respect of the Bonds, all Ongoing Financing Costs and all amounts to be paid to an assignee or financing party under an ancillary agreement are paid or performed in full.
+Bondholders would have a strong argument that distinct, investment-backed obligations were formed by the Statute, which contains the New York State Pledge providing that, subject to the exceptions therein, the State will not in any way take or permit any action that limits, alters or impairs the value of the Restructuring Property or reduces, alters or impairs Charges.
 Among other factors which might be noted in support of such an argument, the New York State Pledge is included in the Bonds and in the Indenture as part of an express contract with the holders of the Bonds.
 The New York State Pledge is also described in the Official Statement and the inclusion of the New York State Pledge in the Indenture and the Bonds is a condition to the obligation of the underwriters to purchase the Bonds under the Bond Purchase Agreement.